ember-intl/ember-intl/docs/short-decimal-formatting.md

 ember-intl ships with the ability to short format a number.
 For example, `123,000` can be converted to `123K` in English or `12万` in Japanese.

-This ability depends on data from [cldr-numbers-full](https://github.com/unicode-cldr/cldr-numbers-full) and the functionality extracted to [cldr-compact-number](https://github.com/snewcomer/cldr-compact-number).
+This functionality depends on data from [cldr-numbers-full](https://github.com/unicode-cldr/cldr-numbers-full) and has been extracted to [cldr-compact-number](https://github.com/snewcomer/cldr-compact-number).
 API formatting options can be found [here](https://github.com/snewcomer/cldr-compact-number#usage).

 ## How to short format a number